dotnet/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

     - Unsigned long field accompanying string to store types that are <= 8 bytes long
 * Do we want to support creating `JsonNumber` from `BigInterger` without changing it to string?
 * Should `ToString` on `JsonBoolean` and `JsonString` return the .NET or JSON representation?
-* Do we want to keep implicict cast operators (even though for `JsonNumber` it would mean throwing in some cases, which is against FDG)?
+* Do we want to keep implicit cast operators (even though for `JsonNumber` it would mean throwing in some cases, which is against FDG)?

 ## Useful links